greeshma-kenche/Drum-Kit-Web-App/README.md

 # 🥁 Drum Kit Web App

 An interactive browser-based drum kit built using **HTML**, **CSS**, and **JavaScript**.
-This fun mini project lets you play a full drum set using your keyboard, with live audio and visual feedback for each key press.
+This fun mini project lets you play a drum set using your keyboard, with live audio and visual feedback for each key press.

 🎹 Press keys from **A to L** to play various sounds like CLAP, HIHAT, KICK, SNARE, and more!